 Special effort was made to keep the rustic charm and the integrity of Welfare’s rich historical past.
 A second dining room “The Hofner Room” named after the noted swing band conductor Adolph Hofner, whose house provided lumber for the project was added in 2000.
 The German styled bier garten was added in 2001.

 Gabriele McCormick, Chef & Owner, who loved to cook from an early age, relied on her instincts and her German upbringing along with recipes from her “Oma” to add dining options to Boerne and the surrounding area.
 German specialties where created with a contemporary flair.
-Through the years the menu hasn’t changed much, simply because customer’s demanded their favorites like Chicken Fredericksburg, Jäger Schnitzel, crab cakes, and the Darwin just to mention a few.
-Daily and weekly specials allow for adventure.
+Today we combine old favorites and new inspiration to pair with the best wines Texas has to offeralong with selections from California, Europe and South America.

 Gabriele and her staff excell in bringing you the best of “Hill Country” cuisine.

 The Cafes’ commitment to sustainability and healthy eating has centered the chef’s focus toward producers who are in line with that philosophy.
-Meats are sourced from Niman Ranch and others who co-op with family rum farms who raise and treat animals humanely and also without the use of antibiotics, The fish is purchased using the guidelines developed by the Monterey Bay Seafood Watch List for sustainability and endangered status.
-Produce is sourced as locally as possible from responsible bio-dynamic growers including our own garden.
 Diners have vegetarian and gluten free options as as beef, pork and fowl.
-Eggs come from Welfare free range chickens when they are producing.
 Texas beer and wine along with German varieties and others deemed just too good to pass up are served.

-The Welfare Café is open Thursday & Friday from 5-9 for dinner and Saturday & Sunday from 9-9, for brunch/lunch and dinner.
+The Welfare Café & Wine Bar is open Thursday & Friday from 5-9 for dinner and Saturday & Sunday from 11-9, for brunch/lunch and dinner.
 Call for a special table and time or just drop by.

-The bier garten which surrounds the original post office and general store is open the same hours as the café, with full service food, beer and wine – weather permitting.
+The bier garten which surrounds the original post office and general store is open the same hours as the café & wine bar, with full service food, beer and wine – weather permitting.
 Local artists play in the bier garten usually on Sundays.